Jiaxuan21/Loan-Prediction-using-ML-in-Python/README.md

 # Loan Eligibility Prediction Problem
-This is a Binary classification problem that we have to predict whether a loan will be approved or not.
+This is a Binary classification problem that we have to predict whether a loan would be approved or not.
 This project covers the whole process of data mining as below:
 1. Problem Statement
 2. Hypothesis Generation
 3. Data Collection